yqyeoh/techpass-tenant-docs/docs/account.md

 Account contains your profile and other user settings.

 ## Profile
-Updating your profile enables TechPass to quickly reach out to you when encountering any difficulties.
-Rest assured this information is not shared outside of TechPass!
+Updating your profile enables TechPass and SGTS products to quickly reach out to you when encountering any difficulties.

 ![profile](assets/images/account/user_profile.png)